ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 Setting up HTTPS is a quick process with Gandi – let's do that for your domain.

-## Setting up HTTPS for your domain
+## Setting Up HTTPS for Your Domain

 To set up HTTPS with the domain, we need to register a free SSL (Secure Sockets Layer) certificate.
 In short, an SSL certificate helps encrypt the data sent when connected via HTTPS.